thermanmerman/FirstWebsite/README.md

-My dad had a client who wanted a custom customer relations manager for his business.
-My dad employed me to make that, or at the very least a template for what it could look like and do.
-This is the relatively finished product of that, although the navigation bar is lacking just about everything that it needs to function.
+My father had a client who needed a custom customer relations manager (CRM) system developed for his business.
+During the summer of 2021, I was hired to design a template demonstrating what a CRM system for this company could look like and do.